Vector4-new/NovetusStudioConnect/README.md

 Put the PowerShell script in the same folder as your Novetus installation (the one with NovetusBootstrapper.exe in it).
 You also need a patched Studio executable.
 Instructions are below this section.

-Then, it's simply running (in PowerShell)
+Then, it's simply running (in PowerShell):

 ```ps1
 .\NovetusStudioConnect.ps1 "<client>" "<username>" <user ID> "<server IP>" <server Port>